 Before we dig into the soil and start our planting process, you will need to make sure of two things:

-- Made sure your last chance of frost in the spring has passed (check the Farmer’s Almanac here if you’re not sure).
+● Your last chance of frost has passed (check the Farmer’s Almanac here if you’re not sure).

 Soil is perhaps the most important factor when it comes to the flavor of your tomatoes, so you will need to make sure you’re using soil rich in organic matter (think compost and worm castings) as well as a balanced blend of macro and micronutrients.